 Discover What Magic Awaits You In The Garden State.
 Discover New Jersey’s Best Attractions.
 New Jersey may be one of America’s smallest states, but it’s home to some top tourist attractions.
 From beautiful landscapes and national parks to historic sites and world-class museums, there’s plenty to see and do in the Garden State.
 If you’re planning a trip, here is some of the magic that awaits you.

 One of America’s most famous and most-visited coastal resorts has to be New Jersey’s Atlantic City.
 The Boardwalk is home to most of the top attractions, measuring four miles in length and dating back to 1870.
 The Steel Pier amusement park is great for visitors, old and young, with rides to suit people of all ages.
 Ride the Ferris wheel for a sedate panoramic view over the city or ride the electric tram along the Boardwalk’s length.
 Why not take one of the traditional rolling chairs for a totally unique experience, or see marine life up close at the aquarium.
-You should also check out the celebrity handprints at the Entrance To The Stars and visit the glitzy Borgata hotel and casino where you can wager on one of your favorite table games.
+You should also check out the celebrity handprints at the Entrance To The Stars and visit the glitzy Borgata hotel and casino where you can wager on one of your favourite table games.

 Cape May, right on the southern tip of the state hit its heyday during the 1700s and 1800s when it was a fashionable resort.
 No less than six presidents of the United States had their summer homes here, drawn by its fine beaches.
 Emlen Physick Estate is one of the top examples of Victorian properties here.
 Built-in the 1870s, this 18 room mansion was constructed in the American Stick architectural style.
 You can also take a harbor tour on a schooner to see whales and dolphins in Delaware Bay.